Oak Hill, Rusk County, Texas

 Oak Hill is an unincorporated community in Rusk County, located in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 24 in 2000.
 It is located within the Longview, Texas metropolitan area.

 Demographics

 Oak Hill's population ranged from 10 in the 1930s to 80 in the 1940s and then 100 in the 1950s to 1960s, then dropped to 24 from the early 1970s through 2000.

 Geography

-Oak Hill is located on U.S. Route 259 at the intersection of Farm to Market Roads 782 and 1716, 10 mi northeast of Henderson in northeastern Rusk County.
+Oak Hill is located at the intersection of Farm to Market Roads 782 and 1716, 10 mi northeast of Henderson in northeastern Rusk County.

 Education

 Today, the community is served by the Henderson Independent School District.